Anchorage Times: Competition

 Fourth Avenue in Anchorage in 1953, looking east from near I Street.
 The offices of the Times are several buildings down on the right.
 The Times would remain in that location until its closing, greatly expanding its offices and plant during the 1970s.
 That latter building stands today as the administrative headquarters of the Alaska Court System.

 A rival, the Anchorage Daily News, began publishing in 1948, having begun as a weekly two years earlier.
 Although initially more of an editorial challenge than a competitive threat, the contest would influence the course of both newspapers over the next few decades.
 In 1974, the Times and the Daily News entered into a joint operating agreement in order to reduce costs.
 Later that year, the Times would begin issuing a Sunday edition.
 The Daily News had been publishing Sundays since 1965.

 The Anchorage Daily Times was renamed the Anchorage Times in 1976.
 In 1977, the Daily News filed suit against the Times, claiming violations of the joint operating agreement.
 Atwood countered that the Daily News was really to blame for their own troubles, citing the discontinuation of subsidies to the paper by Ted Field, the son of Daily News publisher Kay Fanning and heir to the Marshall Field fortune.

 The papers reached an out-of-court settlement in 1978, and the agreement was terminated in 1979.
 In the short term, this was a setback for the struggling Daily News, which was compelled to seek outside investors.
-The Sacramento-based McClatchy newspaper chain, bought the Daily News that same year.
+The Sacramento-based McClatchy newspaper chain, bought the Anchorage Daily News that same year.

 McClatchy's investment fueled an all-out circulation war.
 By 1984, readership of the Times had fallen behind that of the Daily News.
 In an interview with the Alaska Journal of Commerce, Times editor and assistant publisher, Bill Tobin, traced the paper's ultimate failure to the late 1980s, and to publisher Robert Atwood's resistance of the morning format.
 The Times remained an afternoon paper, whereas the Daily News had been publishing a morning edition since 1964.